AXRoux/The-Listeners-Writeup/README.md

 ## Region that fits the description

-In the mission briefing there are keywords that standout which allow for making an accurate analysis of which part of the world the meeting place is taking in.
-The mission briefing states that the rivals enjoy a luxurious lifestyle **"along the coastlines of Western and Southern Europe."** There is only one place that fits the description along the Frensh speaking  Mediterranean coastline and that is the French Riviera.
-The French Riviera is a place that has always catered to the elite, giving them access to luxury property, lifestyle of cars, yachts and seafront property.
+In the mission briefing, some keywords stand out, allowing accurate analysis of which part of the world the meeting place is taking.
+The mission briefing states that the rivals enjoy a luxurious lifestyle **"along the coastlines of Western and Southern Europe."** There is only one place that fits the description along the French-speaking Mediterranean coastline: the French Riviera.
+The French Riviera is a place that has always catered to the elite, giving them access to luxury property, the lifestyle of cars, yachts, and seafront property.

 ![bb67565121205a2c24f340b874ce3213](https://user-images.githubusercontent.com/103153079/187552575-e8096e33-7156-4022-8990-e2f4012938ff.jpg)